CloudSkills/azure-functions/3-Managing-Authentication-and-Secrets/3-Managing-Authentication-and-Secrets.md

 ![step1-4-copy-managed-identity-id](images/step1-4-copy-managed-identity-id.png)

 You now need to assign a role for the newly created managed identity.
 In this example the managed identity is being assigned the contributor role on the subscription.
 You may want to scope this further depending on your requirements, such as targetting a resource group rather than an entire subscription.
 To find your subscription ID, use `Get-AzSubscription`.
-Open up [Cloud Shell](https://shell.azure.com/) and run the following command:
+Open up [Cloud Shell](https://shell.azure.com/) and run the following command to provide the managed identity object the contributor role on an Azure subscription:

 ```powershell
 New-AzRoleAssignment -ObjectId 8aebb402-14ab-4ce7-b5c9-b4122384ffa7 -RoleDefinitionName Contributor -Scope /subscriptions/b0d214f3-4b5b-45f6-a841-db43c23acbba/
 ```

 In this step you configured the function app to use the managed identity and created a new role assignment in Azure to provide the managed identity with access to resources.
-You now can objects in Azure from within your functions.
+You now can manage objects in Azure from within your functions.

 ## Step 2 — Creating a Cost Center Function

 In an earlier blog post in this series you created an event grid function, which was triggered following a particular event, processed some data then wrote the processed data out to a table in Azure Storage.

-In this step you will create another event grid function, but instead of writing out to another application or service, the function will leverage the newly assigned role from the previous step to modify an Azure resource directly.
+In this step you will create another event grid function, but instead of writing out to another application or service, the function will leverage access from the newly assigned role in the previous step to modify an Azure resource directly.
 The function will look for when a new resource group is created, and based on the value of a tag named `Env`, will then add another tag to the resource group named `CostCenter` with an appropriate value, either `0001` if the Env tag is Development, or `0002` if the Env tag is Production.

 This paragraph is going to be high-level steps as you went through this in the previous post in this series.
 If you haven't read that post, please refer to it for the detailed walk-through steps.
 In the Azure Portal, open your function app and create a new function based on an Azure Event Grid Trigger.
 Add an event grid subscription with the following settings: